huyujie/shutil/README.md

 ## vim

+same to centos7 and ubuntu16.04.

-include plugin pathogen nerdtree jedi-vim and vim-colors-solarized
+include plugin pathogen nerdtree jedi-vim and vim-colors-solarized.

 Complete install,you must execute 'source /etc/profile' to make enviroment effective.